Entheogen: Christianity

 Scholars such as Ammon Hillman suggest that a variety of drug use, recreational and otherwise, is to be found in the early history of the Church.

 The historical picture portrayed by the Entheos journal is of fairly widespread use of visionary plants in early Christianity and the surrounding culture, with a gradual reduction of use of entheogens in Christianity.
 R. Gordon Wasson's book Soma prints a letter from art historian Erwin Panofsky asserting that art scholars are aware of many "mushroom trees" in Christian art.

 The question of the extent of visionary plant use throughout the history of Christian practice has barely been considered yet by academic or independent scholars.
 The question of whether visionary plants were used in pre-Theodosian Christianity is distinct from evidence that indicates the extent to which visionary plants were utilized or forgotten in later Christianity, including heretical or quasi-Christian groups, and the question of other groups such as elites or laity within orthodox Catholic practice.

+The Temple of the True Inner Light is an eclectic revisionist Christian psychedelic church based in New York City which was founded in 1980 and believes that psychedelic drugs such as dipropyltryptamine (DPT) are the physical form of God.
+Unlike many other psychedelic churches and religions, the temple believes that entheogens are not simply a means to access God but literally are God.